Caught On Camera: Chicago Police Officer Goes On Profanity-Laden Tirade While Being Pulled Over By Other Officers

 The man responds, “’Cause I’m trying to go somewhere!”

 One of the officers tries to ask a question.
-The man interrupts saying:READ MORE: 'I'm Constantly Worried': Chicago Leaders Plan To Combat Violence Over Holiday Weekend
+The man interrupts saying:READ MORE: Chicago Weather: Sunny Skies Return With Mild Temperatures

 “Shut the hell up man!
 F***ing whiny bro!
 Get the f**k out of here!”